ralph7777/Java-Programming/Dijkstra's Algorithm/README.md

 Info ---- built-up data structure to store pairs of vertex and weight value.

-InfoComparator ---- comparator for comparing two instance of Info Class based on the weight value.
+InfoComparator ---- comparator for comparing two instances of Info based on the weight value.

 TestDriver ---- test driver to run the algorithm and output results.